EB-2 vs EB-3: The Right Option for You

 The application process for each visa can be slightly different.

-Under both the EB2 and the EB3 visa, the employer must first go through the PERM Labor Certification process (which we discussed above).
+For both EB2 and EB3 visas, the employer must typically complete the PERM Labor Certification process.
 Once the employer receives the approved labor certification, they must file a Form I-140 (immigrant petition) with USCIS.
-Lastly, the foreign worker seeking the EB2 or EB3 visa must then apply for an immigrant visa or apply for an adjustment of status if they are lawfully present inside the United States.
-The process is very similar under the EB2 and EB3 visa.
+Lastly, the foreign worker seeking the EB2 or EB3 visa must then apply for an immigrant visa (via consular processing) or apply for an adjustment of status if they are lawfully present inside the United States.

 The main difference is that the EB2 visa only sometimes requires the PERM labor certification.
 Those with advanced degrees or exceptional ability must have a PERM labor certification.
-However, as we mentioned, those who qualify for the National Interest Waiver do not require a PERM labor certification.
-National interest waiver applicants can skip the PERM labor certification process and apply for their own I-140 (without having an employer sponsor).
+However, those who qualify for the National Interest Waiver do not require a PERM labor certification.
+National Interest Waiver applicants can skip the PERM labor certification process and file their own I-140 (without having an employer sponsor).

 On the other hand, all EB3 applicants will require the PERM labor certification.

-Another important difference to note is that the job recruitment process is slightly less difficult for some EB3 visas than it is for EB2 visas.
+Another important difference to note is that the job recruitment process is slightly less rigorous for some EB3 visas (e.g., unskilled workers) than it is for EB2 visas.

-Despite the differences, the EB2 and EB3 visas will always the filing of an I-140 (immigrant petition) and either an adjustment of status or application for immigrant visa.
-This portion will work almost identically under both categories.
+Despite the differences, the EB2 and EB3 visas will always require the filing of an I-140 (immigrant petition) and either an adjustment of status or application for an immigrant visa.
+This part of the process is nearly identical for both categories.

 5. Processing Time

 The processing time is one of the most significant differences between the EB2 visa and EB3 visa.
 As previously mentioned, the EB2 visa has stricter requirements than the EB3 visa.
-Based on the more strict requirements, the EB2 visa has historically had less of a visa backlog.
-A visa backlog is a situation where the demand for a particular visa is higher than the available supply of that visa.
-Based on the increased demand, there is a waiting period.
-When this happens, there is a backlog.
-This can be a confusing concept to understand.
-If you have any questions, please message us as we would be happy to explain in more detail.
+Based on the more strict requirements, the EB2 visa often has a shorter visa backlog compared to EB3, making it faster for many applicants, especially from countries with high demand.

 Some Information on Visa Backlogs

-Regarding visa backlogs, please note that 28.7% of total employment-based green card visas are allocated for the EB2 and the EB3 visa categories respectively.
+Approximately 28.6% of total employment-based green card visas are allocated for the EB2 and EB3 visa categories respectively (about 40,000 visas each annually).
 Additionally, no more than 7% of the available visas in either category can be allocated to people from one country.
-Once a particular country has reached its limit of available visas, a backlog can form for that country.
-The country you are counted within is based on the country you were born in (this is also referred to as your country of chargeability).
+Once a particular country has reached its limit of available visas, a backlog forms for that country.
+The country you are counted within is based on the country you were born in (also referred to as your country of chargeability).

 EB2 and EB3 Processing Times

 The above-mentioned steps are not influenced by the quotas on EB2 and EB3 visas.
 However, once your Form I-140 is filed, you will receive a priority date.
-You cannot schedule your visa interview until this date becomes current on the visa bulletin.
-Nor can you apply for an adjustment of status until that time as well.
-In many cases, the priority date is current.
-This means that there is no backlog.
-However, as we discussed, there are many countries that are subject to a backlog.
+You cannot schedule your visa interview or apply for an adjustment of status until this date becomes current on the visa bulletin.
+In many cases, the priority date is current, meaning there is no backlog.
+However, there are many countries that are subject to a backlog.

-You can check the visa bulletin page here to current priority dates.
+You can check the visa bulletin page here for current priority dates.

-The huge discrepancy in processing times between these 2 visa categories means that you should carefully analyze which category has a faster based on your country of birth.
+The huge discrepancy in processing times between these 2 visa categories means that you should carefully analyze which category is faster based on your country of birth.

-For more information about backlog waiting times, you can look at the State Department website’s visa bulletin page.
+For more information about backlog waiting times, you can look at the State Department’s visa bulletin page.
 Additionally, my team and I would be happy to provide an analysis for your specific case.

 6. Conclusion

 The EB2 visa and EB3 visa have many similarities.
 Both categories are avenues to permanent residency (a green card).
-However, the EB2 visa and EB3 visa also have many differences.
-This guide examined some of the key differences such as the preference order, the requirements, the application process, and the processing time.
+However, the EB2 and EB3 visas also have many differences.
+This guide examined some of the key differences, such as the preference order, requirements, application process, and processing time.
 You should now have a much stronger understanding of the differences between the EB2 and EB3 visas.

 If you have any questions about the information in this guide or about either of these visas in general, please feel free to email me directly.
 I can be contacted at contact@ashoorilaw.com.
 I am very responsive via email and I would be happy to help you.